Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1969

-By the end of the decade, Berry Gordy had all but turned over the keys to Motown to Norman Whitfield (who wrote the aforementioned War for Edwin Starr), believing that the time for Smokey Robinson’s sweet and innocent brand of soul had passed, and that Whitfield’s brawny brand of social commentary (along with Ashford & Simpson’s melodic ballads) had become the new order of the day in the Motor City.
-But rather than trying to squeeze a square peg into a Gordy's round hole, Smokey simply continued doing what he did best, and in the process began producing, arguably, the greatest music of his career; non-hits like this one that, unlike so many of Whitfield’s, have aged gracefully over the years and now seem to have acquired an almost eternal youth, if not a pop timelessness.
+By the end of the decade, Berry Gordy had all but turned over the keys to Motown to Norman Whitfield (who wrote the aforementioned War for Edwin Starr), believing that the time for Smokey Robinson’s sweet and innocent brand of soul had passed, and that Whitfield’s muscular brand of social commentary (along with Ashford & Simpson’s ballads) had become the new order of the day in the Motor City.
+But rather than trying to squeeze a square peg into a round hole, Smokey simply continued doing what he did best, and in the process began producing, arguably, the greatest music of his career -- non-hits like this one that, unlike so many of Whitfield’s, have aged well and now seem to have acquired an almost eternal youth, if not a pop timelessness.

 134. Christmas (Baby Please Come Home)